 Not having enough backup can have a drastic impact on your product.
 Imagine losing hours of work on coding.
 Hence, it is imperative that you back up each day.
 You can opt for various types of backup strategies.
 One strategy is a full backup.
-Full backups, however, take a lot of time and are not really necessary where are there are no significant changes.
+Full backups, however, take a lot of time and are not really necessary where there are no significant changes.

 Software development is a tedious and time-consuming process.
 It takes days and weeks to write codes and make your product workable.
 Hence, you need to test your product at each stage.
 Automation testing has made that easier these days.

 Also, you need to make sure that your product is of top-notch quality and stands out which you can conveniently ensure using various quality assurance tools.
 With a plethora of choices available, customers don’t really give much thought before switching.
-You may have a great idea, but if you don’t pay attention to the nitty-gritty of your product, they may cost you a lot in the long run.
+You may have a great idea, but if you don’t pay attention to the nitty-gritty of your product, it may cost you a lot in the long run.